Information about PIRLS 2010/11, the third cycle to be administered.

-PIRLS is run every five years, however, the timing is such that it will be run at the same time as the Trends in International Mathematics and Science Study (TIMSS).
-Many of the activities for the two studies are therefore being combined into one study.
+PIRLS is run every five years.
+However, the timing of the third cycle was such that it ran at the same time as the Trends in International Mathematics and Science Study (TIMSS).
+Many of the implementation activities for the two studies were combined into one.
 (See TIMSS 2010/11).
-Furthermore the design of both studies at the middle primary level allows countries to assess either the same students or different students from the same schools, in all three domains: reading literacy, mathematics, and science.
-While most countries have opted into one of these options, a few countries including New Zealand, England and the United States have opted to assess different groups of students from different schools.
+Furthermore, the design of both studies at the middle primary level allowed countries to assess either the same students or different students from the same schools in all three domains: reading literacy, mathematics, and science.
+While most countries opted into one of these options, a few countries including New Zealand, England and the United States opted to assess different groups of students from different schools.

 - The field trial was carried out in New Zealand in November 2009 and in the other participating countries in March 2010.

-- The data collection in Northern Hemisphere ran from May through June 2011.
+- The data collection in the northern hemisphere ran from May through June 2011.

-- The international release is scheduled for December 2012, in conjunction with the TIMSS 2010/11 results.
+- The international results were released in December 2012, in conjunction with the TIMSS 2010/11 results.